Battle of Zapote Bridge (1897): Battle

 Hiding his army of 10,000 regulars and irregulars in the bushes of the Zapote River's southern bank, armed only with spears, bolo knives and improvised firearms, Aguinaldo ordered soldiers to plant dynamite along the bridge and place pointed bamboo sticks in the river beds below the bridge.
 Several hours later, 16,000 Spaniards began to cross the bridge.
 The trap was sprung and the dynamite was detonated, killing several Spanish troops and injuring many more.
 The rebels then emerged from the bushes and fought hand-to-hand, repelling consecutive waves of enemy troops charging across the river.
 During this fight Evangelista was shot in the head and died.

 After the battle, the demoralized Spanish soldiers retreated towards Muntinlupa.
-The Filipino side suffered 450 casualties with more than 900 wounded.
-The Spanish side suffered 441 casualties and approximately 870 wounded.
+The Filipino side suffered 450 dead with more than 900 wounded.
+The Spanish side suffered 441 dead and approximately 870 wounded.
 In addition, 313 Spanish soldiers were captured.

 Aftermath

 Aguinaldo and his troops resumed the liberation of captured Cavite towns little by little, following battles at Binakayan and Dalahican.
 Two days later, however, the Filipino offensive was halted when news reached Aguinaldo that the Spanish had resumed their offensive after storming the rebel stronghold in Silang, Cavite.
 As the Spanish forces were marching toward Imus, the seat of Aguinaldo's faction, Aguinaldo redirected his troops to Perez, Dasmariñas, where the Battle of Perez Dasmariñas had begun.